Black, Asian and minority ethnic women and access to perinatal mental health services

 • 98% of women surveyed were willing to receive treatment for their mental health, but around one-third (32%) had not received treatment including talking therapies such as CBT and counselling.

-• Around one-quarter (20%) of women reported that they did not visit healthcare professionals to talk about their low mood and depression.
+• Around 20% of women reported that they did not visit healthcare professionals to talk about their low mood and depression.

 • One of the major barriers to accessing perinatal mental health services was 'Wanting to solve the problem on my own'.